Schur complement based preconditioners for twofold and block tridiagonal saddle point problems: Introduction

-We started with a twofold saddle point problem and generalize our theory to $n$-tuple block tridiagonal saddle point problems.
-It is shown that properly selected sign in front of Schur complement based preconditioners will result in positive stable preconditioned system \cite{cao2007positive}.
-Numerical experiments for a 3-field formulation of Biot model are provided to show that positive stable preconditioners outperform other preconditioners.
-It is noteworthy that we do not assume the positive definiteness of each $A_i$, the linear systems studied in this work are actually not limited to saddle point problems.
-In the concluding remarks, the potential advantages and disadvantages of the two types of preconditioners will be discussed and highlighted, particularly, when the corresponding inexact versions are applied.
+Commencing with a twofold saddle point problem, we generalize our theory to $n$-tuple block tridiagonal saddle point problems.
+Our study demonstrates that judiciously selecting signs in front of Schur complements in preconditioners results in a positively stable preconditioned system \cite{cao2007positive}.
+By using the Routh–Hurwitz stability criterion, we prove that the appropriate sign in front of each Schur complement yields a positively stable preconditioned system \cite{cao2007positive}.
+For positively stable preconditioners, we highlight that they outperform other preconditioners if further inexact approximations are applied to the corresponding Schur complements.
+Numerical experiments, exemplified by a 3-field formulation of the Biot model, underscore the superior performance of positively stable preconditioners compared to other alternatives.
+Notably, we refrain from assuming the positive definiteness of each $A_i$, and the linear systems investigated in this study extend beyond saddle point problems.
+In the concluding remarks, we discuss and highlight the potential advantages and disadvantages of the two types of preconditioners, particularly when considering their corresponding inexact versions.

 The outline of the remainder of this paper is as follows.
-In section \ref{sec:NestSchur}, we briefly recall the classic saddle point problem and its Schur complement, and introduces the twofold saddle point problem and the form of Schur complement firstly, then we construct and analyze the block-triangular and block-diagonal preconditioners based on Schur complement for twofold saddle point problems.
-Furthermore, we extend these results to $n$-tuple saddle point problem in Section \ref{subsec:NestGSchur}.
-Some additive Schur complement based preconditioners are constructed and analyzed in Section \ref{sec:AddSchur} for twofold saddle point problems.
-Generalization to $n$-tuple cases are provided in Section 5.
-In Section 6, numerical experiments for a 3-field Biot model is provided to justify the advantages of using positive stable preconditioners.
+In section \ref{sec:NestSchur}, we briefly recall the classic saddle point problem and its Schur complement, and introduce the twofold saddle point problem and the form of Schur complement, we then construct and analyze the block-triangular and block-diagonal preconditioners based on Schur complement for twofold saddle point problems.
+Furthermore, we extend these results to the $n$-tuple saddle point problem in Section \ref{subsec:NestGSchur}.
+Some additive Schur complement based preconditioners are constructed and the corresponding known results in the literature are recalled in Section \ref{sec:AddSchur} for twofold saddle point problems.
+Generalizations to $n$-tuple cases are provided in Section 5.
+In Section 6, numerical experiments for a 3-field formulation of the Biot model are provided to justify the advantages of using positively stable preconditioners.
 Finally, concluding remarks are given in Section \ref{sec:Conclusion}.